Gravel Bike on Moab’s Shafer Trail and Potash Road

 Are you looking for a gravel bike adventure in the Moab area but not sure you can handle the one-hundred-plus mile White Rim Road?
 Why not make a loop from Moab that catches the highlights of the White Rim but with a more manageable distance and resupply options?
 Follow this Moab Adventure Condo loop route as we start from the Lions Park in Moab and take in all the best sites the area has to offer.

 The loop starts by exploring the Old Spanish Trail bike route, aka Moab Canyon Pathway, from Moab to UT Hwy 313.
 This paved route starts on the edge of Moab at Lions Park and crosses a beautiful bike bridge across the Colorado River.
-The path follows a combination of newly constructed and paved trail plus what was once old highway 191.
+The path follows a combination of newly constructed paved trail plus what was once the old and winding highway 191.

-There is no bike route along UT-313 but there is a wide shoulder.
-The Sevenmile Canyon area has many well-known rock art sites that are hidden in plain sight along the road.
+There is no bike route along UT-313, but there is a wide shoulder.
+The Sevenmile Canyon area has many well-known rock art sites hidden in plain sight along the road.
 Just before starting the climb out of Sevenmile, look for a wide pull-off on the right side of the road.
-From here a sharp eye will be able to spot the Intestine Man about 10-12 feet off the ground on the edge of the canyon wall.
+From here, a sharp eye will be able to spot the Intestine Man about 10-12 feet off the ground on the edge of the canyon wall.

-The views in the area are so impressive, that you may not even notice you are climbing.
-But, UT-313 climbs from 4500 feet to a high point of 6100 feet at the turn-off to Dead Horse Point State Park.
-From here the route actually starts a slight descent into Canyonlands National Park.
-There are signs along the road that warns of no water in the park.
-However, there is a hand pump at the visitor's center that I used to refill my water bottles.
+The views in the area are so breathtaking that you might not even realize you're climbing.
+UT-313 ascends from 4,500 feet to a peak of 6,100 feet at the turn-off to Dead Horse Point State Park.
+From there, the route begins a gentle descent into Canyonlands National Park.
+Signs along the road caution that there's no water available in the park, but there's a hand pump at the visitor's center where I refilled my water bottles.

-After what could be considered an epic ride even if you turned around at the visitor's center, the fun finally starts as we turn off the pavement onto the dirty and gravel road that leads to the Shafer Switchbacks.
-Let the Adventure Start!
+After an epic ride that’s thrilling even if you only make it to the visitor’s center, the real excitement kicks in as we leave the pavement behind and hit the dirt and gravel road leading to the Shafer Switchbacks.
+Let the Adventure Begin!

-It’s spring break and time for our annual trip to Moab, UT I was looking for some type of exciting/boneheaded thing to do on my Specialized Diverge gravel bike.
-My first thought was to do the White Rim on a gravel bike but I didn’t want to do 100 miles solo with no real bailout.
-The next best idea was to do a road ride that included part of the White Rim Loop but allowed for bailouts if I needed them due to a mechanical or the dreaded bonk.
-So I climbed the paved road to Canyonlands National Park.
+Spring break is here, and it's time for our epic annual adventure to Moab, UT!
+I was on the hunt for an exhilarating and daring challenge with my Specialized Diverge gravel bike.
+My initial idea was to tackle the White Rim on my gravel bike, but the thought of 100 solo miles without a real escape route made me reconsider.
+The next idea was a road ride that included part of the White Rim Loop, with convenient bailouts just in case of a mechanical issue or the dreaded bonk.
+So, I eagerly climbed the paved road to Canyonlands National Park!

 I was a little worried about what I would find at the park.
-Some websites said they had water, others didn’t.
-Things weren’t looking good when I passed a sign that said no water in the park, but whatever, I just kept going.
-Luckily when I got there, there was a water pump at the visitor center and I was able to refill.
+Some websites said they had water, and others didn’t.
+Things weren’t looking good when I passed a sign that said there was no water in the park, but whatever, I just kept going.
+Luckily, when I got there, there was a water pump at the visitor center, and I was able to refill.

 Now it was time for the adventure, the Shaffer Switchbacks.
 A 2000-foot loose gravel drop right off the mesa.
 Right at the start a tour guide company person tried to talk me out of taking the trail.
 Whatever, what do they know?
 The trail wouldn’t be too bad on a mountain bike but it will beat the crap out of you on a gravel bike.
 The road surface alternated between rock and dirt that was packed as solid as rocks.
 Now I know why Keegan Swenson did the White Rim on a mountain bike when he got the FKT.